 I am asking you today to hold the perpetrators of these attacks accountable.
-Whether it be ISIS, the Syrian government, or any other actors, it must be made clear that attacks on healthcare and the use of chemical weapons on civilians and healthcare workers are unacceptable, and that international humanitarian law must be strictly enforced.
+Whether it be ISIS, the Syrian government, or any other actors, it must be made clear that attacks on healthcare and the use of chemical weapons on civilians and healthcare workers are unacceptable, and that international humanitarian law must healthcare workers are unacceptable, and that international humanitarian law must be strictly enforced.
 This can't be the new norm in Syria.

-healthcare workers are unacceptable, and that international humanitarian law must be strictly enforced.
-This can't be the new norm in Syria.
 I am also asking the U.S. government to use its influence to help improve the U.N. aid delivery system.
 Currently, the aid is not reaching the people most in need, particularly in non-government areas.
-Instead, the aid system is being used to enrich government officials, as well as to punish civilians in non-government areas by denying them delivery of aid or removing essential items such as medications or baby formula.
+Instead, the aid system is being used to enrich government officials, as well as to punish civilians in non-government areas by denying them delivery of aid or removing essential items such as medications or denying them delivery of aid or removing essential items such as medications or baby formula.
 In Aleppo, aid for the city was disproportionately given to the western portion of the city.
 It even got to the point where residents of western Aleppo would sell their excess rations to residents of eastern Aleppo, for extremely high prices.
 This is unacceptable.
 The U.N. aid delivery system must be fair and equal, and meet the needs of all the beneficiaries.
-In Homs, the 3-year siege has blocked the delivery of medical supplies, such as block here accember to the game to find the prices of the start for method the given here a size the size of the

-In Homs, the 3-year siege has blocked the delivery of medical supplies, such as blood bags, serum bags, and antibiotics.
+In Homs, the 3-year siege has blocked the delivery of medical supplies, such as blood here, somewhore and ontibicties.
+In the past 6 months, the riege has all blood bags, serum bags, and antibiotics.
 In the past 6 months, the siege has extended to create a complete lack of movement for all materials and medications.
 The situation today is dire, as people now lack basic food elements, including bread and meat.
 There are many reported cases of malnutrition, particularly among children.
 Yet the world does nothing.
 In East Ghouta, which is also under siege by the regime, there were more than 30 patients in desperate need of kidney dialysis medication earlier this month, after their medication had run out due to lack of aid deliveries.
-We pleaded with the U.N. and other international actors to deliver the life-saving medication, but it wasn't until after three patients died that the medications were delivered.
-And even then, it was a SARC convoy, not a U.N. convoy, that entered the area.
+We pleaded with the U.N. and other international actors to deliver the lifesaving medication, but it wasn't until after three patients died that the medications were delivered.
+And even then, it was a SARC convoy, not a U.N. convoy, that en-

 Constant violations of international humanitarian law, regular use of chemical weapons against civilians, besiegement of civilian areas, manipulation of humanitarian aid, and forced displacement are facts, not claims.
 I myself witnessed or was a victim of every one of these heinous acts.
 I am here today to ask the American government for help.
 Do not let these acts continue.
 Do not let more innocent civilians suffer.
 Do not forget the human toll of this war-the refugees, the education gap, the destruction of the health care system.
 An entire generation has been lost.
 The world failed Aleppo.
 Now is your chance to help protect and save the millions of Syrians still caught in the middle of this conflict.
 Enforce international law; hold perpetrators of war crimes accountable; reform the U.N. aid system; make the protection of civilians and hospitals a priority.
 I ask you to be a voice for us.
-Don't fail
+Don't fail us again.